Dolphins have evolved complex sensory functions, which they use as a form of echolocation. In this article, we look at how they manage to do this.

-Dolphins use internal sounds which they beam out into the water using fat deposits to locate and identify objects around them.
+Dolphins beam out internal sounds made using fat deposits in their head to locate and identify objects around them.

-If you want to know more about how and why dolphins use echolocation, I think you will find some really interesting information below.
+If you want to know more about how and why dolphins use echolocation, I think you will find some fascinating information below.

 Why Do Dolphins Use Echolocation?

-Due to the evolutionary history of dolphins, unlike other large fish such as sharks, dolphins did not have the perfect senses to survive in the oceans.
+Due to dolphins’ evolutionary history, unlike other large fish such as sharks, dolphins did not have the perfect senses to survive in the oceans.
 Whereas sharks had a well-developed sense of smell and could locate their prey using this, the early whales which originated on land did not.

 To get over the problem of sharks attacking them, non-toothed whales evolved into enormous animals.
 By eating krill and not competing for the same food as sharks, this enabled them to survive against the sharks, allowing them to evolve into larger animals.

-Dolphins, along with toothed whales, had to develop a new sense to combat the problem of predation by sharks.
+Dolphins, along with toothed whales, had to develop a new sense to combat predation by sharks.

 How A Dolphin Uses Echolocation

-When a dolphin is swimming, they use a low-frequency echolocation signal, which is made up of a pure tone.
-The tone is a click and acts like a ship’s echo sounder, helping the dolphin with information on the water depth, the profile of the seafloor, and the coastal areas.
+When a dolphin is swimming, they use a low-frequency echolocation signal made up of a pure tone.
+The tone is a click and acts like a ship’s echo sounder, helping the dolphin with information on the water depth, seafloor profile, and coastal areas.

 The clicks they use scans the area, and the time interval between the sounds, along with the strength of the returning signals, give them this information.
 Dolphins use one click at a time, and this click must be sent out, and the echoes received back before the next click is sounded.
 If there is no echo, this gives the dolphin information as well.